Shannon Moore: Professional wrestling career

-Independent circuit (1995–1999)
+Early career (1995–1999)

 Moore befriended Matt and Jeff Hardy as a child and competed in their own backyard wrestling circuit.
-After the Hardy brothers began wrestling professionally, they trained Moore and he debuted on April 8, 1995 against Jeff.
+After the Hardy brothers began wrestling professionally, they trained Moore and he debuted on April 8, 1995, against Jeff.
 Moore began working on the independent circuit, wrestling for the North Carolina-based Southern Championship Wrestling and National Championship Wrestling promotions as "Kid Dynamo", and won the Light Heavyweight Championship in both.
 In addition, he frequently wrestled for Organization of Modern Extreme Grappling Arts (OMEGA), the promotion operated by the Hardys.
 In OMEGA, he won the OMEGA New Frontiers Championship once, and the OMEGA Light Heavyweight Championship on two occasions.
 During his time in OMEGA, he met Gregory Shane Helms, and the pair later formed the Bad Street Boys with Christian York and Joey Matthews in NWA Worldwide.
 In the late 1990s, Moore began wrestling for the Tennessee-based Music City Wrestling promotion.